 I can tell you from experience that when someone kicks or knocks your shin, and it doesn’t have any protection, it can be extremely painful!
 There’s very little protecting the bone there.

 There are a couple of different types of shin guards you can get.
-Depending on how and what position in the team you will play can affect your choice of shin guard.
+Depending on how and what position in the team you will play can affect your choice of the shin guard.

 For example, a defender who is expected to make tackles and come into contact with other players often may need stronger, more protective shin guards than a striker who does not normally make so many tackles.

 Because of this, a defender may choose bigger shin guards that also have ankle support and protection, whereas another player may prefer smaller, lighter shin guards that offer a greater range of movement.